mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that their visit to the world is for altruistic purposes.
-Select traders have also been given access to the planet but they are usually limited to the market zone of Ushba Sind’s austere downport.
+Select traders have also been given access to the planet but they are usually limited to the market zone of Ushba Sind's austere downport.

 Dingtra